-Contacts only referring to the supply of the transport or accommodation service, or any other separate holiday service, which do not constitute the organisation of package holidays, are governed by the following legislation:
+Regulatory framework Contracts only referring to the supply of the transport or accommodation service, or any other separate holiday service, which do not constitute the organisation of package holidays, are governed by the following legislation:- Tuscany Regional Law 16/1994 - Law 1084/7 of 27/12/77 (Travel Contracts), art.
+1 points 3 and 6, art.
+17 to 23, art.
+24 to 31; with regard to provisions other than the holiday organisation contract.

 The acceptance of bookings is conditional on the availability of the accommodation and is not finalised until the Tour Operator issues its written confirmation.

-The registration fee and a down payment of 25% of the cost of the services booked must be paid at the time of booking, and in all cases within no more than 15 days afterwards.
-The balance must be received no more than 30 days before the start of the holiday.
-For bookings made less than 30 days before the departure date, the entire balance is payable.
+A deposit of 30% of the cost of the services booked is payable on confirmation and in all cases within no more than 7 days.
+The balance must be received no more than 14 days before the start of the holiday.
+For bookings made less than 14 days before the departure date, the entire balance is payable.
 In the event that the Tour Operator does not receive the above payments at the due dates, the contract will be automatically terminated (cancellation of the booking) subject to Tesi Viaggi’s right to claim for any further damage incurred.
+For online bookings on Tesiviaggi.it only, the balance can be paid on arrival, with immediate deposit of 30% via credit card on booking.

 3) Travel documents